GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ## Bindings

 It is important to learn about bindings in JavaScript classes when using React ES6 class components.
-In the previous chapter, you have bound your class method `onDismiss()` in the constructor.
+In the previous chapter, you bound your class method `onDismiss()` in the constructor.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~